-As if bewitched by the scent of Igor Sikorsky's three-forked boxer shorts, the Vikings were - as expected - chewing a hole through the centre of the Welsh army as their Dane Axes swung relentlessly into the shell-shocked Welsh infantry.
-Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Sven the Omphalophobic's Ikea tongue
+As many men fell under the baleful influence of Mad Igor's stinking axe, the Vikings were - as expected - chewing a hole through the centre of the Welsh army as their Dane Axes swung relentlessly into the shell-shocked Welsh infantry.
+They were being drawn to their doom as if entranced by the fires of Johannes the Papaphobic's monstrous helmet!

 The Welsh horse were staring almost literally into an abyss of doom

 A tremendous crack opened up in the Welsh defences as their Light Horse were wiped off the surface of the moon, sorry, earth....